rick-a-commits/data-wrangling-with-python/README.md

 # data-wrangling-with-python
 In this notebook, I implemented a data wrangling process as part of a data science course.
+This process involved, filling in missing values with the mean of numerical data or the mode of descriptive data.
+I also transformed data to useful formats, binned other variables, standardized data, created indicator(dummy) variables, and finally normalized data by scaling variables to enable easy comparison.